Diagrammatics for Soergel categories: Preliminaries

 \section{Preliminaries}

 Henceforth we will fix a positive integer $n$.
 Indices $i$, $j$, and $k$ will range over $1, \ldots, n$ if not otherwise specified.
 Finite ordered sequences of such indices (allowing repetition) will be denoted $\ii=i_1\ldots i_d$, as well as $\jj$ and $\kk$.
+The length of the sequence will be denoted $d=d(\ii)$.
 For sequences of length $d=1$ where the single entry is $i$, we use $i$ and $\ii$ interchangeably.
 Occassionally $i+1$ will also be used as an index, and whenever this occurs we make the tacit assumption that $i \le n-1$ so that all indices used remain between 1 and $n$.
 The same goes for $i-1$, $i+2$ and the like.
 We denote the length 0 sequence by the empty set symbol $\emptyset$.

 We work over a field $\Bbbk$, usually assuming that Char $\Bbbk \ne 2$, and sometimes specializing it to $\C$.

 Given a noetherian ring $R$, the category $\RmolfR$ is the full subcategory of $R$-bimodules consisting of objects which are finitely generated as left $R$-modules.
 If $R$ is graded, the category $\RmolfZR$ is the analogous subcategory of graded $R$-bimodules and grading-preserving homomorphisms.